euriphides/petulant-octo-kidney/readme.md

-for foundation:

-must have node.js, git, ruby.
-Then:
+//Make sure you have git, nodejs and ruby installed on your computer.

+//Then in the terminal window, while cd'd into where you want to install the project:

 npm install -g bower grunt-cli gem install foundation

+//then, where "project_name" is the name of your project:

-Then cd into project directory and: foundation new project_name --libsass
+foundation new project_name --libsass

-cd into new project and:
+//now cd into the project folder and:

 grunt build
 grunt